atsushiyamadagithub/uclinux-mac-plus/Build-romfs-floppy-image-instructions.md

 ## Boot Procedure for Custom ROMFS image

 ### Patch to the boot_block
+Create a bootloader directory alongside the uClinux and user directories, and copy the original bootloader files from notvelleda's repository into it.
 ```patch -p0 < boot_block-romfs.patch```

 ### Build the kernel